Edger/Android-Calculator/README.md

 # Android-Calculator
-This is a simple caculator that I created by eclipse based Android 4.4.2.
+This is a simple caculator that I created by eclipse based on Android 4.4.2.